All Episodes

 But don't you love the liberal media?

-Oh, Trump's tariffs, they're gonna crush us.
+Oh, Trump's tariffs are going to crush us.

-And and he just didn't have to respond to them, didn't even bother wasting his time with them.
+And he just didn't have to respond to them, didn't even bother wasting his time with them.

 And then he won on all three of those issues.